 Auckland Rheumatology and Sports Medicine is my private practice.

-Dr Suppiah is a New Zealand trained rheumatologist, with further specialist fellowship training in Oxford, United Kingdom.
-His main clinical interest are in inflammatory arthritis and systemic vasculitis but is experienced in diagnosing and treating all forms of rheumatic complaints as well as being uniquely skilled in discriminating chronic injury from inflammatory disease.
-He routinely uses ultrasound for diagnostic purposes, guided injection and to track disease activity.
+I am a New Zealand trained rheumatologist, with further specialist training in Oxford, United Kingdom.
+I am experienced in diagnosing and treating all forms of rheumatic diseases (in adults) as well as being skilled in discriminating chronic injury from inflammatory disorders.

 I use ultrasound routinely for diagnostic purposes, including for diagnosing giant cell arteritis and other forms of large vessel vasculitis.
 I also use ultrasound for guided injections and to track disease activity in inflammatory arthritis.

 I strive to provide the best possible tailor-made care for my patients.

 All referrals received are read and assigned a priority by Dr Suppiah.
 The 3 triage categories are:

 1. Urgent - usually for conditions that are imminently life or organ threatening such as giant cell arteritis or other forms of systemic vasculitis